Introduction

 Examples:

-- He looks to after tools.
+- He looks at the tools.

-- She looks to after guests.
+- She looks after guests.

 43. Wait Upon